enginooby-utilities/crm-web-app/README.md

 - Package for scanning must match in Spring configuration xml file.
 - 'view' folder containning JSP files must match in Spring configuration xml file
 - Run project: choose project root -> run as -> run on server
-- Use SessionFactory.saveOrUpdate(): combine save() and update().
+- Use SessionFactory.saveOrUpdate(): combine save() and update() [[CustomerDAOImpl]()]
-[[CustomerDAOImpl]()]
 - **@RequestMapping** (hanlde all method), **@GetMapping**, **@PostMapping**
 - ```@RequestMapping(path="...", method=RequestMethod.GET)``` <=> ```@GetMapping(path="...")```
-- Use "redirect:mapped_method" to redirect to a given method in the Controller instead of JSP page.
+- Use "redirect:mapped_method" to redirect to a given method in the Controller instead of JSP page [[CustomerController]()]
-[[CustomerController]()]
 - Use @Transactional [org.springframework] to start and close transaction for a method [CustomerDAO]
 - Use @Repository with DAO implementation to handle exception translation.